 It’s important to note that this headset is made for PC.
 It will still work on consoles, but the 7.1 virtual surround sound will not.
 You can relax, however, because we have a section for console headsets a little further down.

 Next, let’s take a look at the VersionTech G2000.
 Now, this is a product that works on any device with a 3.5mm headphones jack.
 This includes PC, consoles, and even cell phones.

 Its mic can be flipped up and out of the way when not in use, which is great.
-It features noise reduction technology which helps to isolate your voice from the sound in your environment.
+It features noise reduction technology, which helps to isolate your voice from the sound in your surroundings.